-Further, the Commission considers that it would be appropriate for shippers to provide their contact details via the existing contact list on the Bulletin Board.32 The existing contact list contains individuals and organisations that are registered as BB participants.
+Further, the Commission considers that it would be appropriate for shippers to provide their contact details via the existing contact list on the Bulletin Board.
+The existing contact list contains individuals and organisations that are registered as BB participants.
 Under rule 141, all shippers are eligible to be BB participants, however it is not mandatory to register.
+As at 30 November 2015, there were 57 unique organisations registered.

 This arrangement would allow shippers to provide their contact details on a voluntary basis.
-The Commission considers that this is more appropriate than placing a new reporting obligation on shippers, since:
+The Commission considers that this is more appropriate than placing a new reporting obligation on shippers for the following reasons:

-- It is in shippers' interests to make their contact details available since they would benefit from any subsequent capacity trading. - As shippers are not currently subject to any Bulletin Board reporting requirements, a new obligation may place a disproportionate burden on shippers and AEMO. - The existing Bulletin Board contact list is a low cost way of this information being provided.
+- It is in shippers' interests to make their contact details available since they would benefit from any subsequent capacity trading. - Shippers are not currently subject to any Bulletin Board reporting requirements and a new obligation may place a disproportionate burden on shippers and AEMO. - The existing Bulletin Board contact list is a low cost way of this information being provided.

-If shippers do not provide their contact details, the first information gap will still have been alleviated by the names of the relevant shippers being published.
+If shippers do not provide their contact details, the first information gap will still have been alleviated by the names of the relevant shippers being published and there are a number of other ways contract details can be located.